iSSF (Intermittently Operated Slow Sand Filtration System)

 SDG 6: Clean water and sanitation

-Aid organizations work with communities and/or schools to build the system.
+This product is provided by aid organizations who work with communities and/or schools to build the system.

 Is this filter designed for individual, household, or community use?